 The Work of Chris and Dan Delany

-Loaves & Fishes is a place of radical love founded by Chris and Dan Delany.
-The Delany’s had a passion in their hearts to provide service to people living in poverty.
+Loaves & Fishes is a place of hospitality founded by Chris and Dan Delany.
+The Delany’s had a deep, heart-centered passion to provide service to people living in poverty throughout their full lives.
 Deeply inspired by the work of Dorothy Day, Chris as a former nun and Dan as a former priest, brought the Catholic Worker Movement to Sacramento in the 1970’s.
-They began by opening their home first to people suffering with AIDS and then to the families visiting their loved ones in Folsom Prison.
-The Delany’s never wavered in their commitment to hospitality and welcoming the stranger.
+They began by opening their home first to people suffering and dying from AIDS and then to the families visiting their loved ones in Folsom Prison.
+The Delany’s never wavered in their commitment to welcoming the stranger.
 Their house of hospitality evolved into an opportunity to feed people struggling with hunger on the streets of Sacramento and continued to grow as folks came to serve alongside the Delany’s.

-With vivid imaginations and the will to try, our Founders, Chris & Dan Delany, set out to create an oasis for unhoused people in Sacramento, and thus, Sacramento Loaves & Fishes was born.
-Our services now include a school for homeless children, women’s services, survival supplies, showers, laundry, mental health counseling, legal advice, medical services, a kennel for pets, and many other services provided by partnerships in our community.
+Thus, Sacramento Loaves & Fishes was born in a tiny, run-down bar on 12th street and North C Street.
+While that building no longer exists, we have taken the time to intentionally listen to our guests' needs and grow our services organically with their voices at the center of the work.
+Our campus now includes a school for homeless children, women’s services, survival supplies, showers, laundry, mental health counseling, legal advice, medical services, a kennel for pets, as well as many other services provided by partnerships in our community.
 We are governed by a board of directors selected from Loaves & Fishes and community members who have demonstrated compassion towards the needs of those who are homeless and living in poverty.

 For over 40 years, these 4.5 acres on North C Street have been a sacred place for humanity and dignity to be recognized and restored.
 By moving toward our guests, regardless of circumstance, we build a kinship with them.
 We learn their favorite foods, the song that will make their head bop no matter the situation, how they like their coffee, and we learn their names.
 There is a sacred, love-rooted power in being known, and at Loaves & Fishes, we are lucky to know and love so many of our unhoused neighbors and guests.